emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Steps:

+1. If the lengths of K, N, A, P are not supported return error and abort
 1. Initiate keystream generator with K and N
 2. Let H = Z[1], Q = Z[2], M = Z[3]
 3. Let ct = P XOR truncate(Z[4:n + 3], len(P))